TimoIllusion/compute-resource-orchestration/specification.md

 ## API Endpoints

 ### GET /status
-Returns the current status of all GPUs in the cluster.
+Returns the current status of all GPUs in the cluster with detailed metrics.

 ### POST /reserve
 Reserve a GPU for a specified duration.